Baltimore & York Welder Training

 Individuals If you are an individual, click here for directions on how to register through AACC and their registration form.
 Classes are only available to the public in Maryland through our partnership with Anne Arundel Community College.

-Sallie Mae loans are now available!
+Financial Aid is available through AACC.
+Call (410) 777-2325 or visit AACC's website for more information.
+Sallie Mae loans are also available.
 For more information, please visit Sallie Mae Career Training.Once you are enrolled click here (what to expect – training) for directions and information about what to expect when you arrive for your first day of class.